Your Must-See Sports Headlines for Today, August 7

 Elliott is still on his rookie deal, which puts him 10th among running backs in terms of average annual salary at $6,239,086.
 Ahead of him are names like Lamar Miller and Jerick McKinnon.
 Zeke has also seen both Rams running back Todd Gurley (4 years, $57.5 million) and Jets running back Le’Veon Bell (4 years, 52.5 million) ink massive deals the last two offseasons.

-The Cowboys have not been shy about feeding Elliott the ball.
-Last year, the No. 4 pick in the 2016 draft had a monster workload, with 304 rushes — 43 more than any other player — to go with 77 catches, collecting 2,001 yards from scrimmage.
+The Cowboys have not been shy about feeding Zeke the ball.
+Last year, Elliott had a monster workload, with 304 rushes — 43 more than any other player — to go with 77 catches, collecting 2,001 yards from scrimmage.
 He’s also led the NFL in rushing in two of his three seasons as a pro.

 While running backs have held out for new deals before, Bell missing the entirety of last season with the Steelers amid a contract dispute and then cashing in with the Jets changed the thought process behind a holdout.
 However, Elliott is in a different position, having two years left on his deal and the possibility of a franchise tag to follow.
 Bell weighed in on Elliott’s situation on Twitter.